Most weather apps give you a rain percentage and stop there.

 But “70% chance of rain” does not tell you whether that rain comes with lightning, damaging wind gusts, hail, or just a quiet steady drizzle.

-The ingredients that turn rain into a thunderstorm, atmospheric instability, wind shear, updraft strength, moisture, simulated radar reflectivity, and electrical activity, are already tracked by modern weather models.
-The problem is that most consumer weather products do not surface those ingredients in a simple, readable way.
+The ingredients that turn rain into a thunderstorm are already tracked by modern weather models.
+The problem is that most consumer weather products do not surface that signal in a simple, readable way.

 That is why OrbitalFusion created the Thunder Index: a 0-100 storm signal that answers the question people actually ask: